franTarkenton/IntroToJenkins/Lesson0-Overview/syllabus.md

 * using pipelines
 * Entering secrets into Jenkins Job

+Note: Now that we have covered secrets, git, and dependency management we know enough to take a job and deploy it to jenkins.
+This lesson will focus on the pipeline build, vs freestyle project.

 ---vertical---

 ### Lesson 5.
-Logging
+Logging (tentative)
 ___

-Stop using print statements is the primary focus of this lesson.
+**Stop using `print` statements**<!-- .element class="smallersize2left" -->

 * python logging module overview of components that make it up
 * logging config files